Rockport, California: History

 Georgia-Pacific Corporation purchased the Rockport site and Rounds' Cloverdale milling operation in 1967.
 Harry Merlo was vice president and general manager of the firm of Rounds and Kirkpatrick at the time of purchase.
 In 1971 Merlo became executive vice president of Georgia-Pacific's western lumber and plywood operations.
 Federal Trade Commission action initiated in 1972 required Georgia-Pacific to transfer California Assets to a newly formed Louisiana-Pacific Corporation with Harry Merlo as its president.
 Mendocino Redwood Company acquired Rockport from Louisiana-Pacific in 1998.

 California Department of Forestry and Fire Protection (CDF/CalFire)

-The very first fire station for the California Department of Forestry and Fire Protection was located at Rockport sometime beginning in the mid-1920s.
+The very first fire station for the California Department of Forestry and Fire Protection was located at Rockport sometime in the mid-1920s.
 Its existence was to protect the valuable timber land for the Finkbine-Guild Lumber Company, and this service was paid for by the company to the State of California.
-The station was deemed surplus by the department by the late 1970s, thanks in part to budget cuts spurred on from passage of Proposition 13, and abandoned.
+The station was deemed surplus by the department by the late 1970s, thanks in part to budget cuts spurred by passage of Proposition 13, and abandoned.
 Fire protection from CalFire is still provided by engines staffed in Fort Bragg and Leggett.